Have you ever felt like the journey of healing from losing something – or someone – dear to you was NOT what you hoped for?

 Oh, God.
 My precious sister, a brilliant PhD nurse, had bought a gun…and committed the unthinkable.

-In that moment, I felt a physical caress across my broken heart and HEARD, OUT LOUD, “I’ve got her, she’s Mine,” followed by being encased, embraced, encircled (are there adequate earthly words to describe a heavenly experience?) by the “peace that surpasses understanding.”
+In that moment, I felt a physical caress across my broken heart and HEARD, OUT LOUD, such exquisite words of His love followed by being encased, embraced, encircled (are there adequate earthly words to describe a heavenly experience?) by the “peace that surpasses understanding.”

 Have I experienced anything like that beautiful holy moment.

-My faith went from believing there is a God, to KNOWING God.
+My faith went from believing there is a God, to knowing God.
+This is the pivot point of my life to pursue knowing God intimately.
+How gracious is my God and King!

 Up close, personal, immediately, my faith became unshakably strong.
-How He knew what I needed to hear continues to amaze me and the fact that He cared enough about ME to intercede in my life AT THAT MOMENT changed my walk with God.
+How He knew what I needed to hear continues to amaze me and the fact that He cared enough about me to intercede in my life at that moment changed my walk with God.
 You see, He took my hand in His gracious hand and began the slow walk with me into a deeper reliance on Him.
+He helped my find calm in the chaos of life and embrace change.
 How beautiful is that?

 About four and a half years later, Matt called on a beautiful sunny Saturday morning.
 My world split open and I fell into a black abyss as Matt wailed, Kyle died last night.
 Oh.
 O H. OHHHHHHHH.
 NO!